 Smithsonian Institution Museums: Selected Issues for Congress

-known for its museums along the National Mall in Washington, DC.
-All Smithsonian museums, and its National Zoo, received approximately 17.7 million visits in 2023.
-This report provides information and analysis of Smithsonian museums, including the following:
+The Smithsonian Institution is arguably best known for its museums along the National Mall in Washington, DC.
+In FY2024, Smithsonian museums and the National Zoo received approximately 16.9 million visits.

-Further information about the Smithsonian is available in CRS In Focus IF12718, Smithsonian Institution: Background, Entities, and Leadership and CRS In Focus IF12719, Smithsonian Institution: Selected Legislation, 118th Congress, both by R. Eric Petersen.
+Further information about the Smithsonian is available in CRS In Focus IF12718, Smithsonian Institution: Background, Entities, and Leadership, and CRS In Focus IF12975, Smithsonian Institution: Potential Effects of Executive Order 14253.

 On December 27, 2020, Congress created two new Smithsonian museums with the enactment of P.L.
 116-260, Consolidated Appropriations Act, 2021.
-Title I of Division T of the law created in the Smithsonian a comprehensive women’s history museum, subsequently named by the Smithsonian Board of Regents (Regents) as the Smithsonian American Women’s History Museum.1 The act established a SAWHM council, charged with making recommendations to the Regents on the planning, design, and construction of the SAWHM museum, and other duties.
+Title I of Division T of the law created in the Smithsonian a comprehensive women's history museum: the Smithsonian American Women's History Museum.1 The act established a SAWHM council, charged with making recommendations to the Smithsonian Board of Regents (Regents) on the planning, design, and construction of the SAWHM museum, and other duties.
 A director was authorized to be appointed to oversee the museum and its staff, and to carry out educational and liaison programs in support of museum goals.

 Title II of Division T established the National Museum of the American Latino.2 The law establishes a board for the NMAL museum to advise and assist the Regents on matters related to the administration and preservation of the museum.
 A director of the museum is authorized to manage the museum and carry out educational and liaison programs in support of its goals.
 The act requires the director of the Institute of Museum and Library Services (IMLS) to execute grant programs and a scholarship program, including a grant program to promote the understanding of the Latin American diaspora in the United States.

-In February 2022, the Smithsonian announced the appointment of the founding director of NMAL.3 In March 2024, the director of SAWHM was appointed.4
+In February 2022, the Smithsonian announced the appointment of the founding director of NMAL.3 In March 2024, a director of SAWHM was appointed.4

 Both locations are under the jurisdiction of the National Park Service (NPS).
-The proposed sites are within the Reserve, an area of the National Mall and adjacent grounds subject to the Commemorative Works Act (CWA).7 Congress exempted the SAWHM and NMAL from the requirements of CWA, but prohibited locating the museums in the Reserve.8
+The proposed sites are within the Reserve, an area of the National Mall and adjacent grounds subject to the Commemorative Works Act (CWA).7 Congress exempted SAWHM and NMAL from the requirements of CWA, which does not appear to apply to museums, but prohibited locating the museums in the Reserve.8

 Table 1.
 Initial Construction Estimates and Final Costs, NMAI and NMAAHC